Phylogenetic reconciliation: The specificity of biogeography: a tree like structure for the "evolution" of areas

 In biogeography, some applications of reconciliation approaches consider as an upper tree an area cladogram with defined ancestral nodes.
 For instance, the root can be Pangaea and the nodes contemporary continents.
 Sometimes, internal nodes are not ancestral areas but the unions of the areas of their children, to account for the possibility of species evolving along the lower tree to inhabit one or several areas.
 In this case, the evolutionary events are migration, where one species colonizes a new area, allopatric speciation, or vicariance, equivalent to co-speciation in host/symbiont comparisons.

 Even though this approach does not always give a tree (if the unions AB and BC of leaves A, B, C exist, a child can have several parents), and this structure is not associated with time (it is possible for a species to go from A to AB by migration, as well as from AB to A by extinction), reconciliation methods—with events and dynamic programming—can infer evolutionary scenarios between the upper geographical structure and the lower species tree.
 Diva and Lagrange are two reconciliation models constructing such a tree-like structure and then applying reconciliation, the first with a parsimony principle, the second in a probabilistic framework.
 Additionally, BioGeoBEARS is a biogeography inference package that reimplemented DIVA and Lagrange models and allows for new options, like distant dependent transfers and discussion on statistical model selection.

 Graphical output

 With two trees and multiple evolutionary events linking them to represent, viewing reconciled trees is a challenging but necessary question in order to make reconciliation studies more accessible.
-Some reconciliation softwares include annotation of the evolutionary events on the lower trees, while others, and specific packages, in DL or DTL, trace the lower tree embedded in the upper one.
-One difficulty in this regard is the variety of output formats for the different reconciliation softwares.
+Some reconciliation software include annotation of the evolutionary events on the lower trees, while others, and specific packages, in DL or DTL, trace the lower tree embedded in the upper one.
+One difficulty in this regard is the variety of output formats for the different reconciliation software.
 A common standard, recphyloxml, has been established and endorsed by part of the community, and a viewer is available, able to display reconciliation in multi level systems.